vacp2p/rfc/content/docs/rfcs/56/README.md

 ### Community channels

-The content topic that Community channels/chats use MUST be derived from the public key of the community and the chat id.
-The content topic MUST be the hex-encoded keccak-256 hash of the public key of the community concatenated with the chat id.
+The content topic that Community channels/chats use MUST be the hex-encoded keccak-256 hash of the public key of the community concatenated with the chat id.

 ```
 contentTopic = hex(keccak256(compressedPublicKey + chatId))